 "The Chinese side expresses its strong dissatisfaction and resolute opposition," the statement said.

 The sail-past fits a U.S. policy of pushing back against China's growing assertiveness in the South China Sea.
 U.S. ally the Philippines welcomed the move as a way of helping maintain "a balance of power."

 Since 2013, China has accelerated the creation of new outposts by piling sand atop reefs and atolls then adding buildings, ports and airstrips big enough to handle bombers and fighter jets — activities seen as an attempt to change the territorial status quo by changing the geography.

-The U.S. says it doesn't take a position on sovereignty over the South China Sea but insists on freedom of navigation and overflight.
-About 30 percent of global trade passes through the South China Sea, which also has rich fishing grounds and a potential wealth of undersea mineral deposits.
+The U.S. says it doesn't take a position on sovereignty over the South China Sea, but insists on freedom of navigation and overflight.
+About 30 percent of global trade passes through the South China Sea, which is also home to rich fishing grounds and a potential wealth of undersea mineral deposits.

 Beijing's response closely mirrored its actions in May when a navy dispatcher warned off a U.S. Navy P8-A Poseidon surveillance aircraft as it flew over Fiery Cross Reef, where China has conducted extensive reclamation work.